 Richard is interested in:

-Richard will very soon be researching at University College London UCL's Bartlett School for a Masters (MRes) in Interdisciplinary Urban Design with a focus on the impact of transreality and post-humanism on approaches to urban design in physical spaces.
+In addition to collaborative projects, Richard is researching the process of co-creating tactical interventions as a means to secure or maintain agency in relation to place-shaping, urban design and policy processes.
 He has a workspace at East Gate Studios, part of Gatehouse Arts in Harlow, UK.
 He is a Fellow of the RSA: Royal Society for the encouragement of Arts, Manufactures and Commerce and a member of: